 Federal Direct Loan

-The Direct Loan is a federal loan awarded to students with financial need as determined by the FAFSA.
+The Direct Loan is a federal loan awarded to students with eligibility as determined by the FAFSA.

 No credit check is required on these loans, but you may not be in default on any previous student loans to qualify.
 These loans are unsubsidized, and interest will begin accruing while you are in school.
 You may defer repayment for up to 6 months after leaving school.